 Image by Gerd Altmann on Pixabay

-Following previous contributions to global consultations on the Comment by the Ocean Ocean Hub (see here and here), Professor Elisa Morgera presented to the conference on children’s human right to a healthy ocean and safe climate.
+Following previous contributions to global consultations on the Comment by the Ocean Ocean Hub ('Contributing to global consultations on children's right to a healthy environment' and 'Including the ocean in international guidance on children's right to a healthy environment'), Professor Elisa Morgera presented to the conference on children’s human right to a healthy ocean and safe climate.
 Central to this discussion was asserting the, often absent, right to a healthy ocean within the right to a healthy environment.
 Prof. Morgera considered how children’s human rights are dependent on a healthy ocean, both substantively and procedurally, as we face serious regressions in biodiversity, access to safe and nutritious seafood, and the displacement of indigenous and coastal communities.

 And so, in looking forward to GC26, it is critical that together we: